billy-hipps/Shortest-Vector-Problem-Solution/README.md

 ## Instructions for Running the Program

 - 1. Install the prerequistites.
-- 2. Construct the Docker container.
+- 2. Construct the Docker container (if using any OS other than Ubuntu Linux).
 - 3. Make and run the program.

 ### Prerequisites